-But there are some significant potential downsides to simply extending the transition period.
-Foremost, the experience of the last decade strongly indicates that an extension alone would not lead to any IP-related improvements in LDCs.
-On the contrary, an unconditional extension would not resolve anything but would only further postpone the implementation of TRIPS by LDCs.
-At the same time, another unconditional extension would undermine the credibility of the TRIPS regime and inevitably lead some - including these authors - to question whether LDCs will ever have to comply with TRIPS.
-More generally, another unconditional extension would undermine the credibility of a multilateral system which is premised on the belief that the protection and enforcement of IPRs are beneficial for the growth and development of Members, including LDCs.
-49
+Although granting a second extension of another eight years seems to be a pragmatic solution, there are some significant potential downsides to this decision.
+Foremost, the experience of the last decade strongly indicates that an extension alone will not lead to any IP-related improvements in LDCs.
+On the contrary, an unconditional extension will not resolve anything but would only further postpone the implementation of the TRIPS Agreement by LDCs.
+At the same time, it undermines to a certain degree the credibility of the TRIPS Agreement regime and inevitably leading some - including these authors - to question whether LDCs will ever have to comply with the TRIPS Agreement.
+More generally, the new extension undermines the credibility of a multilateral system which is premised on the belief that the protection and enforcement of IPRs are beneficial for the growth and development of Members, including LDCs.